Calc72/Chess/README.md

 # Chess
-Before starting, go to line 57 of the Chess Code, and replace the x's with the location of the Image Files folder on your computer.
-Make sure the Chess Code and Image Files are in the same files.
+This game requires Pygame to run.
+And before starting, go to line 57 of the Chess Code, and replace the x's with the location of the Image Files folder on your computer.
+Make sure the Chess Code and Image Files are in the same folder.
 Sorry for the hassle.

-Instructions for Play:
+How To Play:

   To select a piece, click it.